--- Describe any variations based on the age of the children in care N/A

--- Describe if relatives are exempt from this requirement Relatives are exempt from this requirement.

-2. Prevention of sudden infant death syndrome and the use of safe-sleep practices -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+- -- Describe any variations based on the age of the children in care N/A - -- Describe if relatives are exempt from this requirement N/A - 2.
+Prevention of sudden infant death syndrome and the use of safe-sleep practices -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)